funatsufumiya/ofxTimelineLoader/README.md

 Timeline constructing by script.

-If you want to use this addon as a standalone lib without ofxTimeline data, this example would be helpful.
+If you want to use this addon as a standalone lib ***without ofxTimeline data***, this example would be helpful.

 ![screenshot_example_simple](docs/screenshot_example_simple.png)